Jesuit Way to Modernity

 - The Jesuit order was the historical agent who took upon itself the task to re-construct Catholic religious identity after the Protestant Reformation.
 This view is well anchored in the historical literature on confessionalization that suggests seeing both Reformation and Counter-reformation as parallel processes of collective identity construction.
 The Jesuits’ point of departure was a cultural field traditionally defined by faith on the one hand and knowledge on the other, complementing and illuminating one another.
 Hence the first section of the book deals with a reconstruction of the concept of faith in Thomas Aquinas’ Summa theologiae, which was the textbook read in all Jesuit teaching institutions as the basis for their course in theology.
-My aim in this section of the book is to follow closely the re-interpretation of “faith” in the commentaries of the Summa written by two prominent Jesuit theologians: Franciscus Toletus (1533?–1596) and Gregorius de Valencia (1549–1603), in the last part of the 16th century.
+The aim in this section of the book is to follow closely the re-interpretation of “faith” in the commentaries of the Summa written by two prominent Jesuit theologians: Franciscus Toletus (1533?–1596) and Gregorius de Valencia (1549–1603), in the last part of the sixteenth century.
 Thomas says that “faith is between knowledge (scientia) and opinion (opinio)”.
 Rivka Feldhay showed how this definition is re-interpreted while faith is being more or else identified with Church authority.
 This act of re-interpretation has deep impact on the cultural field, whose unity, embodied in the rich and dialectical concept of faith has been broken into three separate domains of knowledge, namely, (theological) science; applied science (moral theology); and history (biblical exegesis).
-In addition, those emotional, spiritual, mystical and pastoral activities that also form aspects of Thomas’s notion of faith are now identified with practices of confessionalization, and are being differentiated from the realm of “knowledge” (scientia).
+In addition, those emotional, spiritual, mystical, and pastoral activities that also form aspects of Thomas’s notion of faith are now identified with practices of confessionalization, and are being differentiated from the realm of “knowledge” (scientia).
 This development already preconditions the transition from faith to religion in the modern sense consisting of a quasi-autonomous body of knowledge on the one hand, and collective identity on the other hand.
-Some parts of this section of the book will be published in Science in Context (2007) as a paper that resulted from Deparment II’s project on: Knowledge and Belief.
+Some parts of this section of the book were also published in Science in Context (2007) as a paper resulting from Department II’s project "Knowledge and Belief."